pillar · roth · taxes

 The IRMAA trap

 The biggest mistake in DIY Roth conversions is unintentionally crossing an IRMAA bracket.
-A $5,000 over-conversion that pushes you from $211K MAGI to $217K MAGI doesn't just cost you $1,200 in extra federal tax — it triggers $87.70/month × 12 months × 2 spouses = $2,105/year in additional Medicare premiums for the year you cross AND for the year your tax return is filed (IRMAA is based on MAGI from two years prior).
+A $5,000 over-conversion that pushes a couple from $217K MAGI to $222K MAGI doesn't just cost the extra federal tax — it triggers $95.70/month × 12 months × 2 spouses = $2,297/year in additional Medicare premiums two years later (IRMAA uses MAGI from the tax return two years prior).
+The single-filer first cliff sits at $109,001 MAGI per the CMS-final 2026 brackets; the joint first cliff at $218,001.

 When to actually do this